Are you one of the 266 million people who shopped online in the U.S. last year? If yes, there’s a good chance you’re familiar with web forms.

 - You will increase conversions.

-By clarifying your web form’s purpose, your visitors will know exactly which form they need to complete and why specific questions are being asked of them.
-Whether it’s a shipping form, a sign-up form, a survey or quiz, you want your visitor’s experience to be easy.
+Letting your visitors know exactly which form they need to complete and why you’re asking specific questions makes them more likely to engage.
+Whether it’s a shipping form, a sign-up form, a survey, or a quiz, you want your visitor’s experience to be easy.

-By improving your web form usability and prioritizing the design and context of your form, you’ll enhance user experience and get website visitors excited and about completing your form and converting.
+By improving your web form usability and prioritizing the design and context of your form, you’ll enhance user experience.
+This will get website visitors excited about completing your form and converting.

 The purpose of your web form informs what type you should use, as well as which questions to ask and how you should format your responses.